rust-gamedev/rust-gamedev.github.io/content/news/047/index.md

 by [Starwolves] is an online moddable sci-fi action RPG community game simulating space (and spaceships) in 3D.

-By the end of last year the client was made with Godot.
+By the end of last year, the client was made with Godot.
 Shortly after that the decision was made to replace the Godot project with a [Bevy Engine] client.

 Rust and Bevy are now used for both server and client.
 There are a lot of advantages such as sharing libraries and neat code replication, reducing code overhead.
-In-fact both the server and client are now developed in [the same virtual workspace].
+In fact, both the server and client are now developed in [the same virtual workspace].

 The client includes a new camera perspective from top-down isometric to 1st person.
 A new 3D dynamic gridmap framework has been successfully implemented in ECS.